 Whole school participation

-Over the past two years at Wrenbury Primary School we have tried to ensure that we are as inclusive as possible, providing all children (in Key Stage 2) with at least one opportunity to take part in a competition against other Crewe and Nantwich Schools.
+Over the past three years at Wrenbury Primary School we have tried to ensure that we are as inclusive as possible, providing all children (in Key Stage 2) with at least one opportunity to take part in a competition against other Crewe and Nantwich Schools.

 The table below shows the percentages of children who have participated in at least 1 external competition.